brainsatplay/DOMElement/README.md

 ### Styles:

-Set the .styles property on the element to a template string of your style sheet contents and it will be prepended with the shadow root.
+Set the `styles` property on the element to a template string of your style sheet contents and it will be prepended with the shadow root.
 You can set it on attributes on page init or in js and it will work.
-Otherwise if you want a shadow DOM root to use scoped stylesheets, set `elm.useShadow = true`
+Otherwise if you want a shadow DOM root to use scoped stylesheets, set `elm.useShadow = true`.

 ### Even more fun: